qiskit-community/prototype-zne/CONTRIBUTING.md

 ```

 ### Commits
-For git commits, we adhere to the [Conventional Commits](https://www.conventionalcommits.org/) standard as defined in the following config files:
+In order to properly conform to semantical versioning and keep track of changelogs, we adhere to the [Conventional Commits](https://www.conventionalcommits.org/) standard for (git) commit messages as defined in the following config files:
 - [Gitlint](.gitlint)
 - [Commitizen](.cz.toml)